Samsung/tizen-docs/docs/application/native/guides/app-management/data-control.md

 - Trusted
   - You can allow access from other applications signed with the same certificate by setting the trusted status for the data control.
 - Privileges
-  - Your provider application can restrict access to applications having certain predefined privileges.
+  - Your provider application can restrict access to applications having certain defined privileges.

 **Table: Data model example of a data control provider**